Fundraising for Sponsorships + High Dollar Donors

 Ginny Grimsley, Oct 4, 2021 10:00:00 AM

-Big donors and sponsors can be intimidating even for seasoned sales professionals.
-That’s because everyone knows that if people are successful, they’re busy, and no one wants to be a bother.
+Big donors and sponsors can be intimidating even for seasoned development professionals.

 Identify Decision Makers in North Star Organizations